nathan marks

 perceptions of ukrainian

 This research explores individuals’ perceptions of how Ukrainian is spoken in various regions of Ukraine.
 Despite work being done in the area of Perceptual Dialectology (PD) among some western European languages (such as, Egnlish, Spanish, French, and others), to date there is still a paucity of PD information about perceptions and attitudes of Ukrainian in Ukraine.
 A notable exception being Redkva and Stachowski’s (2019) research conducted in Chernivtsi, Ukraine inquiring “where people speak differently”.
-This present study offers an examination of attitudes and perceptions of the Ukrainian language by respondents who have lived at least half of their life in Ukraine, who were asked to draw on a map of Ukraine - with twelve major cities and the neighboring geopolitical entities indicated on it - “where the most correct Ukrainian is spoken”, and “where is the Ukrainian that grates on one’s ears spoken”.
+For a more detailed description see my article Linguistic tug-of-war: Regional Perceptions of Ukrainian This present study offers an examination of attitudes and perceptions of the Ukrainian language by respondents who have lived at least half of their life in Ukraine, who were asked to draw on a map of Ukraine - with twelve major cities and the neighboring geopolitical entities indicated on it - “where the most correct Ukrainian is spoken”, and “where is the Ukrainian that grates on one’s ears spoken”.
 Recruitment for the online survey was conducted by placing ads on several Ukrainian-language Facebook pages, along with a link to the survey.
 The findings presented are from a total of 50 analyzed surveys.
 Respondents’ maps were analyzed and compared using QGIS 3.16.2 Geographic Information System software.
 The research demonstrates that that there is a tug-of-war of correctness between Kyiv and Lviv as well as showing that there is an overall tendency of native speakers to evaluate the Transcarpathian region as the area that grates one’s ears.

 Ukrainian Respondents’ Perceptions of ‘Where People’s Speech Grates One’s Ears’